 Complete an application for the property you are interested in purchasing.
 As part of the application, applicants are required to submit a description of how they plan to develop and maintain their property of interest and to submit proof of necessary finances.
 Applicants are required to demonstrate that they have secured funding in an amount sufficient to cover all acquisition costs and all renovation costs.
 Applicants will be subject to an application fee and may be subject to a credit check.

-Some properties will be only available to owner occupants or developers who will commit to selling to an owner occupant for the first 60 days.
-If an eligible application is not received within those 60 days, the property will be available for other uses and applicants to apply.
+Some properties will be only available to owner occupants or developers who will commit to selling to an owner occupant for the first 90 days.
+If an eligible application is not received within those 90 days, the property will be available for other uses and applicants to apply.

 Step 6: Sign an Agreement of Sale

-After TCLB has selected an applicant and determined that the transfer plans are eligible and consistent with Land Bank priorities, then the TCLB will prepare an Agreement of Sale for the prospective buyer to review and sign.
+After TCLB has selected an applicant and determined that the transfer plans are eligible and consistent with Land Bank priorities, then TCLB will prepare an Agreement of Sale for the prospective buyer to review and sign.
 This Agreement of Sale will include all conditions of purchase, including required property repairs and the timeline for when improvements must be completed.
-After the execution of Agreement of Sale the TCLB will transfer the property to the new owner.
+After the execution of Agreement of Sale TCLB will transfer the property to the new owner.